juliaelizabethharrison/ecocrypto_portfolio_analysis-1/README.md

 # Cryptocurrency for Energy Conscious Investors

 Use this as a template for presenting findings.
-(Protfolio analysis using PoW, PoS and Hybrid Consensus Protocols)
+(Portfolio analysis using PoW, PoS and Hybrid Consensus Protocols)

 ## Executive Summary